- A judge may not employ their spouse as their judicial assistant. Florida Advisory Opinion 2022-12.

 - Adopting the findings of Board of Professional Conduct, which were based on stipulations, but rejecting its recommendation of a 2-year suspension, the Ohio Supreme Court indefinitely suspended a judge without pay for (1) refusing to comply with an administrative order during the COVID-19 pandemic, issuing capias warrants to defendants who followed the administrative order and did not appear, and lying about issuing the warrants to the press and to the presiding administrative judge; (2) in numerous criminal cases, engaging in ex parte communications and improper plea bargaining, rendering arbitrary dispositions, unilaterally amending the charges and falsely attributing those amendments to the prosecutor in judgment entries, and falsely stating in journal entries that she had conducted ability-to-pay hearings and had determined that the defendants were unable to pay fines or costs; (3) using capias warrants and bonds to compel payment of fines and court costs; (4) exhibiting a lack of decorum and dignity, including, the way she dressed, “her unkempt bench,” her undignified and demeaning treatment of defendants, and her efforts to obtain free or discounted goods and services from defendants; and (5) becoming personally embroiled with a defendant, abusing her discretion by holding the defendant in contempt for rolling her eyes in court and cursing in lockup, instigating the incident that led her to cite the defendant in contempt for a second time, and failing to recuse herself from the 2 contempt cases.
 Disciplinary Counsel v.
 Carr (Ohio Supreme Court October 18, 2022).

 - The Texas State Commission on Judicial Conduct publicly reprimanded a judge for ordering a defendant handcuffed and detained for a few hours for allegedly violating the conditions of his community supervision by not attending a specific retreat, which had not been ordered.
-Public Reprimand of Uzomba (Texas State Commission on Judicial Conduct October 24, 2022).
+Public Reprimand of Uzomba (Texas State Commission on Judicial Conduct October 24, 2022), on appeal to special court of review.

 - The Vermont Supreme Court suspended a judge without pay for the remainder of his term based on its order adopting a decision of the Professional Responsibility Board, to suspend his law license for 15 months for disclosing confidential juvenile records, failing to seek to modify a client’s conditions of release, disclosing confidential information relating to the representation of a client, falsifying records submitted in response to a disciplinary investigation, and aggravating factors; the Court had also reprimanded him for failing to provide competent representation to a DUI client.
 In re Cobb, Entry order (Vermont Supreme Court October 24, 2022).